 There is a lot of scope for people with specialist skills to branch out into specific divisions.
 For example, someone with a history of experience working with marine mammals will be a more favourable applicant for a role working on species recovery plans in a marine national park.
 There are many directions one may chose to go once you have gained some experience in the industry.
 However, this strong focus on one group of animals can sometimes limit the roles you apply for.

-The jobs listed above generally require a Diploma or Degree level qualification.
+The jobs listed above generally require a Diploma or Degree level qualification, but with the right experience and attitude a shorter course may also suffice.
 Select a course that will give you practical skills and experience as well as theoretical knowledge.
 If you have a goal in mind then try to find a course that caters to your aspirations and consider volunteering while you study.
 Employers look for people with initiative and skills specific to the job, not just qualifications.
-In order to advance within the industry higher qualifications will assist you, such as a Masters degree or PhD qualifications.

 Stress Rating and risks